STAR Voting Cost of Implementation

 - Provide clinics for political parties and other interest groups.
 We expect that political interest groups will be on the "front lines," explaining how STAR works to their constituent groups.
 We plan to provide educational materials and templates, free of charge, to all local political organizations.

-- Media outreach.
+- Press outreach.
 The Equal Vote Coalition is committed to advocating that our local media organizations - newspapers, TV stations, podcasts, radio shows, etc. are well-versed in the STAR system and we'll push them to report heavily on STAR in the form of public service announcements leading up to the first 2022 STAR vote.

 Campaign finance and the influence of money in the political system